nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-and-redis.md

 	redis.call('DEL', k)
 end
 ```
-Copy this code to a file named `delete_running_works.lua`, change the Redis prefix (the code uses the default `nuxeo` prefix) and the cleanup can be done by calling this command:
+Copy this code to a file named `delete_running_works.lua`, change the Redis prefix (the code uses the default `nuxeo` prefix) and the clean-up can be done by calling this command:
 ```
 redis-cli --eval /path/to/delete_running_works.lua
 ```